unoptimal/grandeur/README.md

 # Grandeur

-I asked myself: what if college were marketed as a SaaS product?
-This repo contains the website code, and [this video](https://www.youtube.com/watch?v=kIpOuMnGpt4) is a mock advertisement I made.
+Satire.
+I designed a website to look like your typical SaaS website, where the product is a college education.
+I also created an accompanying mock advertisement, which can be found [here](https://www.youtube.com/watch?v=kIpOuMnGpt4).